 In 2008 he advised the UK government on a review of economic regulation of airports and in 2011 he led a review of Ofwat, the water sector regulator.
 Before 2003 he worked for HSBC where he was head of the Energy and Utilities investment banking team and advised the UK government on the privatisations of the gas and electricity sectors.

 Members of the press can download a high resolution photo of David.

-Dermot has been Chief Executive Officer of Ofgem since March 2014.
-He has extensive leadership experience in energy regulation, market competition and the protection of consumers' interests having most recently been Commissioner at the Commission for Energy Regulation in Ireland from May 2008 and its Chair from May 2011.
-Prior to this, he was Senior Economic Adviser at the Commission for Communications Regulation and was manager of the mergers division for the Irish Competition Authority.
+Dermot joined us as chief executive officer in March 2014.
+He brings with him extensive leadership experience in energy regulation, market competition and the protection of consumers' interests having most recently been Commissioner at the Commission for Energy Regulation in Ireland from May 2008 and its Chair since May 2011.
+Prior to this, he was senior economic adviser at the Commission for Communications Regulation and was manager of the mergers division for the Irish Competition Authority.
 A graduate of Trinity College Dublin, he undertook further study at Yale where he gained a PhD in Economics.
 He has lectured at the University of London, specialising in the areas of market structures and firm performance.

 Prior to joining us, Rachel spent 12 years working as a consultant advising on energy strategy and policy in Europe, Africa and Latin America.

 Jim is a non-executive member of the Gas and Electricity Markets Authority and Chair of the Remuneration Committee.
 He served an eight-year term as a non-executive director at the Civil Aviation Authority (CAA) and from Autumn 2007 until December 2008, he was its deputy chairman.
 He is currently the senior independent director at the Low Carbon Contracts Company and the Chairman of the Harwich Haven Authority